-Other automated tools can help by applying rules to flag suspicious orders or IP addresses, or integrating with your CRM to facilitate blacklisting so you can block potentially fraudulent orders from known or suspected fraudsters.
+Other fraud prevention tools can help by applying rules to flag suspicious orders or IP addresses, or integrating with your CRM to facilitate blacklisting so you can block potentially fraudulent orders from known or suspected fraudsters.

 Anti-fraud protocols like 3-D Secure can also prevent card testing.
-You do, however, have to remember that some tools can be obtrusive to the customer experience.
-Every merchant has to figure out which tools and solutions are right for them—and measure how effectively they’re working.
+Every merchant has to figure out which tools and solutions are right for them and measure how effectively they’re working.

 One way to find out if you’re succeeding at preventing card testing is to analyze your chargebacks.
 If you’re stopping card testing at the gateway level or earlier, you won’t be seeing as many true fraud chargebacks for low dollar amounts.

-If your in-house solutions aren’t working, chargeback management companies can be helpful at getting card testing problems under control.
+If your in-house solutions aren’t working, chargeback management companies can help get card testing problems under control.
 The right chargeback experts can provide you with the chargeback analytics you need to identify card testing patterns, and will be able to recommend the right anti-fraud tools and gateway settings for your specific situation.